EdenWise/hjcrc/hjcrc.md

 *The Jews assure themselves advantageous lives.
-By keeping it silent they have pulled in the political right (other fortunates, eventual conservatives, people wanting to be saved).
-Because the political right treats the people on their heels (the ordinaries) off-putting as a fix, I ask the readers to consider that as citizens we have overlooked our responsibility.*
+By keeping how they do it silent they have attracted other selfish people (the political right, other fortunates, people wanting to be saved).
+Because the political right treats the people on their heels (the ordinaries) off-putting as a requirment for inclusion, I ask the readers to consider that who a citizen has done what they needed to do.*

 # The History of the Judeo-Christian Religion  http://tinyurl.com/HJCR1